syncfusion-content/UI-suite-docs/gantt-sdk/angular/gantt-chart/getting-started.md

 This command performs the following automatically:

 - Installs the `@syncfusion/ej2-angular-gantt` package and dependencies
-- Imports the Gantt module into your application
+- Imports the Gantt Chart module into your application
 - Registers default theme styles in `angular.json`

 ## Add theme styles